Bryce-Davitt/AR-Object-Translator/README.md

 # AR English Word App

 An augmented reality application that helps Spanish speakers learn English by displaying English words for objects detected through the camera.
+The files needed to run the translator are too large, send me an email if you'd like all the necessary code.
 ## Features

 - **Real-time Object Detection**: Uses YOLOv5 to detect objects in your camera feed